dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

 Our panel is rated for 200A service.

 The two central wires both carry 120 V at 60 Hz, but 180 degrees out of phase with each other.
-The neutral connection, which is grounded at this point, is the copper exposed wire.
+The neutral connection, which is grounded at this point, is the exposed braided wire.
 This scheme is sometimes referred to as "split phase 120V".
 So measuring between each wire and ground, you get 120V, but wire to wire is 240V.
 Most home appliances use one of the two 120V circuits.
 You can see the individual circuit breakers lined up in two columns underneath the central wires.
-Some, like the oven, use 240V.
-Everything is oscillating at 60Hz.
+Some, like our oven, use 240V.
+Everything is oscillating at 60Hz, at least in the US.

 Home wiring will divvy up the circuits between these two split phases, so it is important to monitor both of the phases and then "add together" the results.

 So how do we get started?

 ### Current detection
+Why with a little physics lesson, of course.

 A wire that carries current generates a magnetic field.
-That field can be collected in a secondary magnetic circuit and be used to generate a current in another wire.
-This is called "transformer action", and a device that it designed to do this is called a current transformer (CT).
-CTs will come with a secondary current ratio rating.
+That field can be "collected" in a magnetic circuit and be used to generate a current in a completely different wire.
+This is called "transformer action", and a device that is designed to do this is called a current transformer (CT).
+CTs will come with a rating which dictates their secondary current ratio.
 This means the (large and unsafe) current in the original wire can be back-calculated from this ratio, once you have measured the (much lower and safer) current in the CT.

 So lets see if we can figure it out.
 We'll put a ring of magnetic material around the wire carrying our house current $$I_{1}$$.
 The magnetic field $$B$$ in that material (permeability $$\mu_{r}$$ at a distance $$R$$ from the wire) is